How to use Silicones

-The CraftSil-750 series come as a two component system Part A base and a Part B accelerator which after mixing in the proper ratio cure at ordinary room temperatures to a flexible, strong RTV (room temperature vulcanizing) silicone rubber.
+Molding silicone usually comes in a two component form Part A base and a Part B accelerator which after mixing in the proper ratio cures at ordinary room temperatures to a flexible, strong RTV (room temperature vulcanizing) rubber mould.

-CraftSil-750 is what is known as a tin-catalyzed, condensation-cure RTV system.
-After mixing they gel in one to two hours and cure within 24 hours.
+Our most popular general purpose molding silicone is called CraftSil-750 and is what is known as a tin-catalyzed, condensation-cure RTV system.
+After mixing it gels in one to two hours and cure within 24 hours.

-The properties that attract most users to silicone is that it does not shrink as it cures.
-It also can be cast quite thickly and is safe, often used in medical applications.
+The properties that attract most users to molding silicone is that it does not shrink as it cures.
+It can also be cast quite quickly and is safe, often used in medical applications.

 What can you cast into a silicone mould?

-Silicone moulds can be used for casting polyester resins, plaster, hot melt vinyl, cement, wax, and special types can be used to cast low temperature melting metals such as pewter or lead.
+Silicone moulds can be used for casting polyester resins, plaster, hot melt vinyl, cement, wax, and special high temp silicone types can be used to cast low temperature melting metals such as pewter or lead.
 For reasons of cost, plaster and cement are almost never used with silicone moulds.
+Latex and plastic is a prefered moulding material for these types of castings.

-It is also the preferred mould material for casting polyurethane plastic resins such as CraftCast but should be left for a week before using.
+Molding silicone is also the preferred material for casting polyurethane plastic resins such as CraftCast 75D but should be left for a week before casting.

 Safety